-- YouTube – Making videos does take time, effort and forethought but it is possible to earn decent income with this platform especially if your videos generate interest in the form of more views and likes.
+- YouTube – Making videos do take time, effort, and forethought but it is possible to earn a decent income with this platform especially if your videos generate interest in the form of more views and likes.
 You can substantially increase your earnings when a video goes viral or you can get more people to subscribe to your channel.
 Payments are made monthly if you have earned at least $100 in the previous month.
 Earnings averaged $950 a month.

-- Sponsors/Private Offers – This is another way that bloggers are able to generate money online when companies, brands and businesses contact you to promote their offers.
-You can set up rates with them to decent income online especially if you have an ongoing partnership with them or are able to establish one.
+- Sponsors/Private Offers – This is another way that bloggers are able to generate money online when companies, brands, and businesses contact you to promote their offers.
+You can set up rates with them for decent income online especially if you have an ongoing partnership with them or are able to establish one.
 Average earnings are $760 a month.

 - InstaGC – Some of these GPT sites really work and InstaGC is one of them.
 That is why it is number 6 on my list of top earners for 2016.
 Earning at least $50 a week with this site.
 Find out how you can do so too by reading my full review about this site here.

 - Cash Crate – Cash Crate is just behind InstaGC on this list but it is not far behind.
 Although I have slowed down a bit on this site, I am still able to earn around $45 a week with Cash Crate which proves that some of these GPT sites can be worth your time if you have a strategy.